Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

 Reflexivity is regarded as a defining feature of qualitative research~\cite{gough2016reflexivity, malterud2001qualitative}.
 Still, even if its importance is recognized, to the extent of our knowledge, no commonly accepted definition exists.
 It is, however, commonly accepted that reflexivity is based on a recognition that the researchers are part of the social world that they study~\cite{palaganas2017reflexivity}, and that a key aspect is to make the relationship between the researcher and the participants as explicit and transparent as possible~\cite{palaganas2017reflexivity}.

-In qualitative studies, the researcher is considered the primary instrument of data collection and analysis in qualitative studies~\cite{gough2012subjectivity, malterud2001qualitative}.
-The researchers body of knowledge can thus be utilized to gain new and deeper insights of the phenomena under study.
+In qualitative studies, the researcher is considered the primary instrument of data collection and analysis~\cite{gough2012subjectivity, malterud2001qualitative}.
+The researchers' body of knowledge can thus be utilized to gain new and more in-depth insights of the phenomena under study.

-Reflexivity involves thinking about how our thinking came to be and how pre-existing understanding is constantly revised in the light of new insights~\cite{watt2007becoming, morrow2005quality, malterud2001qualitative}.
-It entails awareness of the fact that the researchers’ involvement affect the research process~\cite{watt2007becoming} and could be viewed as a state of being that permeates all research phases, including the formation of research questions, data collection and data analysis of data~\cite{guillemin2004ethics, bradbury2007enhancing, berger2015now}.
+Reflexivity involves reflecting about how our thinking came to be and how pre-existing understanding is constantly revised in the light of new insights~\cite{watt2007becoming, morrow2005quality, malterud2001qualitative}.
+It entails awareness that the researchers' involvement affects the research process~\cite{watt2007becoming} and could be viewed as a state of being that permeates all research phases, including the formation of research questions, data collection and data analysis~\cite{guillemin2004ethics, bradbury2007enhancing, berger2015now}.

-In a study with effective reflexivity, the researchers are able to treat also themselves as objects of inquiry~\cite{smith2006encouraging}.
+In a study with effective reflexivity, the researchers can also treat themselves as objects of inquiry~\cite{smith2006encouraging}.
 A reflexive researcher is sensitive to the ways in which she or he and the research process have shaped the collected data.
-Personal and intellectual biases need to be made plain at the outset of any research reports to enhance the credibility of the findings~\cite{mays2000assessing}.
+Personal and intellectual biases need to be made plain at the outset of any research reports, enhancing the credibility of the findings~\cite{mays2000assessing}.

 According to Russel and Kelly~\cite{russell2002research}, the absence of reflexivity may lead to acceptance of what is apparent and thereby obscure unexpected possibilities.
-In addition, if reflexivity is thoroughly maintained, personal issues can be valuable sources for relevant and specific research.
+In addition, if reflexivity is thoroughly maintained, personal opinions can be valuable sources for relevant and specific research.

 Previous research has highlighted three main advantages of reflexivity.
-First of all, it is used to raise the trustworthiness of the study by making it more open and transparent; this by identifying and reporting the researchers' values, beliefs, knowledge, and biases~\cite{buckner2005taking, macbeth2001reflexivity, berger2015now}.
+First, it is used to raise the trustworthiness of the study by making it more open and transparent; this is achieved by identifying and reporting the researchers' values, beliefs, knowledge, and biases~\cite{buckner2005taking, macbeth2001reflexivity, berger2015now}.